umee-network/docs/docs/governance/community-dao/educators.md

 ### Explainer Videos, Articles, and/or Twitter Threads
 - Introduction to decentralized lending and borrowing
-- Introduction to the Cosmos Ecosystem and the major DeFi chains like Umee
+- Introduction to the Cosmos Ecosystem and the major DeFi chains like UX
-- What are the flaws in legacy debt markets and current DeFi lending markets, and how does Umee address them?
+- What are the flaws in legacy debt markets and current DeFi lending markets, and how does UX address them?
-- How is Umee bringing the fundamentals of traditional debt markets to DeFi?
+- How is UX bringing the fundamentals of traditional debt markets to DeFi?
-- Where does yield come from on Umee?
+- Where does yield come from on UX?
-- How are lending and borrowing rates determined on Umee?
+- How are lending and borrowing rates determined on UX?
-- How is Umee different from projects like Aave and Compound?
+- How is UX different from projects like Aave and Compound?
 - What is governance and why should someone participate?
 - Why are PoS based interest rates needed?
-- How can Umee enable decentralized credit rating systems?
+- How can UX enable decentralized credit rating systems?
-- What possibilities can Umee provide in the future? (think scalability, interoperability, and privacy)
+- What possibilities can UX provide in the future? (think scalability, interoperability, and privacy)

 <br>

 ### Twitter Thread Tutorials
-- Transfer assets on to Umee
+- Transfer assets on to UX
-- Stake UMEE tokens
+- Stake UX tokens
-- Navigate Umee’s web app
+- Navigate UX’s web app
-- Bridge Ethereum assets to Umee
+- Bridge Ethereum assets to UX
-- Lend stablecoins on Umee
+- Lend stablecoins on UX
-- Borrow responsibly with Umee
+- Borrow responsibly with UX
-- Use Umee & Osmosis to leverage key assets
+- Use UX & Osmosis to leverage key assets
 - Participate in leveraged staking
-- Short assets with Umee
+- Short assets with UX

 <br>

 ### Other
-- Useful infographics that can be used in Umee's official documentation
+- Useful infographics that can be used in UX's official documentation
-- High quality gifs that can be used in Umee's user guides
+- High quality gifs that can be used in UX's user guides

 <br>

 ## Criteria

-- Amount of value the contribution has brought or is expected to bring to Umee;
+- Amount of value the contribution has brought or is expected to bring to UX;
 - Clarity of contributions on the submission form;
 - Accuracy of the content;
 - Quality of the content;